The-MMORPG-Project/website/.github/CONTRIBUTING.md

 4. Provide as much context as possible in your issue!

 ## Creating a Pull Request
-1. Talk to a project manager to get your PR approved in advance.
+1. Talk to valk#3277 on Discord before you create a PR.
 2. Always test the PR to see if it works as intended with no additional bugs you may be adding!
 3. State all the changes you made in the PR, not everyone will understand what you've done!